Each investment option consists of one or more underlying funds.

 2An investment allocation to this fund may not exceed 25 percent in an account.
 For the Customized Age-Based investment option, this cap applies to the allocation for each age bracket.
 Therefore, the total operating expense ratio will reflect the weighted allocation to the underlying investments.

-All money invested in the FDIC-Insured investment option, and in the FDIC-insured accounts embedded in the age-based investment options, is allocated to the FDIC-insured accounts held in trust by my529 at Sallie Mae Bank and U.S. Bank, collectively referred to as “the Banks.”
+All money invested in the FDIC-Insured investment option and the portion of the Enrollment Date, Static or Customized investment options allocated to the FDIC-insured accounts is held in trust by my529 at Sallie Mae Bank and U.S. Bank.

-Contributions to and earnings on the FDIC-Insured investment option are allocated between the Banks according to the following percentages: Sallie Mae Bank (90 percent) and U.S. Bank (10 percent).This money is insured by the FDIC on a pass-through basis to each account owner at each Bank up to the maximum amount set by federal law, which is $250,000.
-The amount of FDIC insurance provided to an account owner is based on the total of (1) the value of an account owner’s investment in the FDIC-insured account at each Bank plus (2) the value of other accounts held (if any) at each Bank, as determined by the Banks and by FDIC regulations.
+Contributions to and earnings on the FDIC-Insured investment option (as well as the portion of the Enrollment Date, Static or Customized investment options that are invested in the FDIC-insured accounts) are allocated between the banks according to the following percentages: Sallie Mae Bank (90 percent) and U.S. Bank (10 percent).This money is insured by the FDIC on a pass-through basis to each account owner at each bank up to $250,000.
+The amount of FDIC insurance provided to an account owner is based on the total of (1) the value of an account owner’s investment in the FDIC-insured account at each bank plus (2) the value of other accounts held (if any) at each bank, as determined by the banks and by FDIC regulations.

-The return on contributions to the FDIC-insured accounts is expressed as an annual percentage yield (APY) paid in the form of interest.
-The interest paid is a floating rate that is a 90/10 blend of the interest paid by each of the Banks based on recognized benchmarks for short-term interest rates.
+The interest paid in the FDIC-insured accounts is a floating rate that is a 90/10 blend of the interest paid by each of the banks based on recognized benchmarks for short-term interest rates.